wongsingfo/comp-sys/docs/net/mitm.md

 - Starting from Android 4.0, system trusted certificates are on the (read-only) system partition in the folder `/system/etc/security/` as individual files.
 However, users can now easily add their own 'user' certificates which will be stored in `/data/misc/keychain/certs-added`.

 - [Since Android 7.0 Nougat](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html), Apps that target API Level 24 and above no longer trust user or admin-added CAs for secure connections, by default.
-To see the traffic in debug mode, add these lines to `res/xml/network_security_config.xml`
+To see the traffic in debug mode, add `<application android:networkSecurityConfig=”@xml/network_security_config">` to the manifest and add these lines to `res/xml/network_security_config.xml`

   ```xml
   <network-security-config>